tocco/tocco-docs/devops/commit_info/attlassian_connect_integration.rst

 a `vendor account <https://marketplace.atlassian.com/manage/vendors/1217087/addons>`_ (contact the development team for access).

-The process how to publish the add-on to the marketplace und how to install the private add-on into to the productive JIRA instance is described `here <https://developer.atlassian.com/platform/marketplace/installing-cloud-apps/>`_.
+The process of how to publish the add-on to the marketplace und how to install the private add-on into to the productive JIRA instance is described `here <https://developer.atlassian.com/platform/marketplace/installing-cloud-apps/>`_.